 ||Assessment comprises the following:

-regular participation in weekly tutorials (online or in person) = 10%
+regular attendance and participation in weekly tutorials = 10%;

 In order to pass the course, students must achieve a minimum of 40% in both the coursework (combined mark) and the degree exam.

 On completion of this course, the student will be able to: